How to Determine Which College is Right for You?Apr 19, 2022

 College can teach you many different things if you let it.

 You will need help from the administration, your department, or a professor at some point in your college career.
 But how do you know how much assistance you will get?

-Many schools are outstanding in academic advising, but they do not provide adequate support in times of crisis.
+Many schools are outstanding in academic advising but do not provide adequate support in times of crisis.
 Take the time to research how departments and professors offer help before you enroll.

 Put Student Support to the Test

 To determine how much support you receive, test it!

 You are an admitted student, so you have the right to expect some kind of response.
 Call or write the admissions office and ask a question.
 What kind of answer will you get back, if any?

 Call financial aid, your degree program, and even a professor you may have heard at Admitted Student's Day.